Alice Greenwood: Early life

+Career

 In 1888 Greenwood started teaching at Clifton High School for Girls where she found that she liked teaching but did not want to become an administrator.
 She moved on to North Manchester High School for Girls four years later.
 In 1892 she completed her first book Europe and Papacy in the Middle Ages.

 Greenwood was in contact with her former mentor, Adolphus Ward, who succeeded her father at Owen's College.
 He was starting a school for girls in Manchester and in 1896 she became the second headteacher of Withington Girls' School.

 She decided, in 1900, to devote her time to writing and she resigned her headship of Withington Girls School.
 She continued to work with Adolphus Ward, as he was the editor of The Cambridge Modern History, from 1901 and he was the co-editor of the Cambridge History of English Literature from 1907.
 Greenwood completed numerous tasks for both of these works and was credited with chapters in the Cambridge History of English Literature.
 In 1907 and 1911 she published two volumes of the Lives of the Hanoverian Queens of England.
 Her thorough research was noted for its lack of speculation; she stated the known facts about the women and did not pad out the work with facts about Hanoverian men.
-She did, however, take a subjective view of history from her Queen's point of view.
+She did, however, take a subjective view of history from her Queens' point of view.

 The second volume of Lives of the Hanoverian Queens of England was published while she was at Oxford as she moved to St Hugh's College in 1910 where she became involved in the running of the college.

 Greenwood continued to write and in 1921 she published History of the People of England - Vol. I - 55 B.C. to A.D.
 1485.

+Retirement and death

-She and a teaching friend named Helen Turing retired together to London and then on to Somerset where Greenwood died at Williton in 1935.
+She and a teaching friend named Helen Turing retired together to London and then on to Somerset where Greenwood died at Williton.